 - Helps children understand cause and effect

-- Introduces pitch, rhythm, melody, and musical sequencing
+- Introduces pitch, rhythm, and sound sequencing

-- Improves listening skills and sound recognition
+- Improves listening and sound discrimination

-- Builds memory through repetition and sound patterns
+- Supports memory through repeated sound patterns

 Physical Development